Email Marketing and Social Media: 11 Ways To Bring in New Customers

 Clever Ways to Integrate Email Marketing and Social Media:

 According to the marketing rule of seven, a prospect has to interact with a brand at least seven times before they'll take action to purchase your product or service.
-By increasing and integrating your brand presence across multiple channels, you're increasing your chances of success and providing a better customer experience.
+Increasing and integrating your brand presence across multiple channels increases your chances of success and provides a better customer experience.

-To improve your marketing efforts, let’s look at some of the best ways to integrate email marketing with social media.
+Let’s look at some of the best ways to integrate email marketing with social media to improve your marketing efforts.

 1. Add Social Media Icons In The Email

 Adding social media icon buttons in the email is the most common way of integrating email and social media.
 The integration is simple but has extreme importance.

 These buttons allow your subscribers to reach out to you quickly through multiple social channels and allow them to follow your brand and engage with your content.
 You can add a few lines asking them to follow you there and indicating other exciting things they can find by joining your brand on those social platforms.